winterweken/SpreadPaper/README.md

 ## Requirements

-- macOS 26.0 or later
+- macOS 15.0 (Sequoia) or later
 - Apple Silicon Mac
 - Multiple monitors (recommended, but works with single displays too)

-> **Note:** This project is compiled for and tested on macOS 26 with Apple Silicon.
+> **Note:** This project is compiled for and tested on macOS Sequoia (15.0+) with Apple Silicon.
 If you are using an older macOS version or Intel Mac and would like support, please [open a feature request](https://github.com/spreadpaper/SpreadPaper/issues).

 ## Building from Source